Mottie/Keyboard/README.markdown

 Only the latest changes will be shown below, see the wiki log to view older versions.

+####Version 1.8.14.1
+* Fixed the navigation extension to not include a return key to the input area unintentionally.

 ####Version 1.8.14
 * Changed some of the data attributes for each virtual keyboard key
   * Added `data-pos` which contains the button's row and row-index - used by the navigation extension.